 How to choose the right hairstyle for your face shape?
 Males tend to struggle with this question, and rightly so.
 After all, in the same way that a great suit tailors to the contours of your body, a superb haircut should tailor to the natural contours of your face.
+Believe it or not, there are factors for how to determine face shape among men, and then how to choose a haircut accordingly.
 Read on for a breakdown of face shapes and men’s hairstyles.
 We delve first into how to determine your individual face shape and then detail what kind of men’s haircuts that face shape works best with.

 This article is part of our Trimmed & Terrific Series.

 First things first: you need to determine your actual face shape.
 The quickest way to do this is to stand in front of a mirror, pull back your hair and trace the outline of your face on the mirror using a bar of soap.
 The shape you see outlined is the general shape of your face.
 You’ll be able to identify if you have a pointy chin, pronounced jaw line, or any of the other characteristics that make your face unique.
 Of course, if you’d rather take a more rigorous approach, by all means grab a tape measure and get to work measuring the following areas:

 - Forehead: Measure the distance between the top of one eyebrow to the top of the other eyebrow.

 - Cheekbones: Locate the pointiest part of one cheekbone (right below the eye) and measure across to the pointiest part of the opposite cheekbone.

 - Jawline: Start at the tip of your chinny chin chin (aka your chin) and measure up in one direction to the corner of the jawbone, right below the ear.
 Multiply that number by two for an accurate jawline measurement.

 - Face Length: Start at the centre of your hairline and measure down to the tip of your chin.